CSS Solved Pakistan Affairs Past Papers | What were the aims and objectives behind the creation of Pakistan? CSS Solved Past Papers

 - Establishing sovereignty of Allah Almighty, along with reviving a separate Muslim identity through the Two-Nation Theory

 - Achieving a balanced economic system, as well as instituting the Islamic democracy

 - Showing the world a peaceful coexistence of humanity and emancipating the prejudicial Hindu majority

 3- Critical Analysis

 Answer to the Question

 Establishing a separate state for the Indian Muslims to secure their rights and practice their beliefs had certain objectives and aim behind it.
 A long series of events happened both at the national and international levels that bestowed an environment where the Muslims had to struggle to find a separate homeland for themselves.
 Internationally, the world was struggling to acquire a system for a peaceful co-existence of humanity owing to the two world wars.
 Nationally, the Muslims faced social, political, religious, economic, and cultural turmoil in the presence of Hindu nationalism.
-Hindus and Muslims, undoubtedly, were different from each other; however, the British styled political system- divide and rule- fanned these differences.
-Consequently, the Muslims of the Indian subcontinent established an independent country to achieve specific objectives, such as establishing the sovereignty of Allah Almighty, reviving a separate Muslim identity, achieving a balanced economic system, showing the world a peaceful coexistence of humanity, etc. This question comprehensively discusses the purpose and intention of the Muslim’ leaders behind establishing a separate homeland- Pakistan.
+Hindus and Muslims, undoubtedly, were different from each other; however, the British-styled political system- divide and rule- fanned these differences.
+Consequently, the Muslims of the Indian subcontinent established an independent country to achieve specific objectives, such as establishing the sovereignty of Allah Almighty, reviving a separate Muslim identity, achieving a balanced economic system, and showing the world a peaceful coexistence of humanity, etc. This question comprehensively discusses the purpose and intention of the Muslim leaders behind establishing a separate homeland- Pakistan.

-“Brotherhood, equality, and fraternity of man—these are all the basic points of our religion, culture, and civilization.
+“Brotherhood, equality, and fraternity of man are all the basic points of our religion, culture, and civilization.
 And we fought for Pakistan because there was a danger of denial of these human rights in this sub-continent.”